clinicedc/edc-metadata/README.md

     (<edc_example.rule_groups.ExampleRuleGroup: crfs_male>, <edc_example.rule_groups.ExampleRuleGroup: crfs_female>)
     (<edc_example.rule_groups.ExampleRuleGroup2: bicycle>, <edc_example.rule_groups.ExampleRuleGroup2: car>)

-#### Writing RuleGroups
+#### Writing `metadata_rules`

-`Rules` are declared in a `RuleGroup`.
+`metadata_rules` are declared in a `RuleGroup`.
 The syntax is similar to the `django` model class.

 Let's start with an example from the perspective of the person entering subject data.
-On a dashboard there are 4 forms (models) to be completed.
-The "rule" is that if the subject is male, only the first two forms should be completed.
-If the subject is female, only the last two forms should be completed.
+On a dashboard there are 4 forms (models) to complete.
+The "rule" is that if the subject is male, only the first two forms should be complete.
+If the subject is female, only the last two forms should be complete.
 So the metadata should show:

     Subject is Male:
     crf_one - REQUIRED, link to entry screen available